MelisaApriliani/ScheineGenerator/README.md

 ### Set Up the Backend

-1. Go to backend directory
+1. Navigate to the backend folder

 cd backendAPI

 2. Install Dependencies

 npm install

 3. Create a PostgreSQL database

+psql -U postgres
 CREATE DATABASE schein;

 4. Configure the database connection

 Open .env and update it with your PostgreSQL credentials:
 DATABASE_HOST=localhost
 DATABASE_PORT=5432